 Just west of Liberty Pass is an 11,032' peak that is unnamed on the USGS Ruby Dome quad but which is known as Liberty Peak.
-Although that is an unofficial name, the peak is known enough that there is a Wikipedia page for it.
+Although that is an unofficial name, the peak is known enough that there is a Wikipedia page

 From the Roads End trailhead, Liberty Peak, at the head of spectacular Lamoille Canyon, is prominently visible, and it makes an excellent introductory peak for someone looking for a taste of the Rubies because it is easy to climb (Class 2) and doesn't take long, either (3 trail miles and maybe a half-mile of off-trail distance).